valentincostam/plande-react-chakra-firestore/README.md

 ### Steps

 1. [Fork this repository and clone your fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

     ```
     git clone https://github.com/<your-username>/plande.git
     ```

 2. Set up Firebase:

     1. [Create a Firebase project](https://firebase.google.com/docs/web/setup#create-project) and [register a new web app](https://firebase.google.com/docs/web/setup#register-app).

     2. [Generate a new private key file for the Firebase Admin SDK](https://firebase.google.com/docs/admin/setup#initialize-sdk).

     3. [Enable Google Sign-In](https://firebase.google.com/docs/auth/web/google-signin#before_you_begin) in the Firebase console.

     4. [Create a Cloud Firestore database](https://firebase.google.com/docs/firestore/quickstart#create) (in _Test mode_ or use the rules in the `firestore.rules` file.)

 3. Copy the `API_KEY`, `AUTH_DOMAIN` and `PROJECT_ID` values from the [Firebase Web SDK config object](https://firebase.google.com/docs/web/learn-more#config-object) and paste them in the `.env.template` file.

 4. Copy the `PRIVATE_KEY` (*) and `CLIENT_EMAIL` values from the Firebase Admin SDK private key JSON file and paste them in the `.env.template` file.
     > ⚠️ Keep the quotes (`"`) and line breaks (`\n`) in the `PRIVATE_KEY`.
 Don't remove them.

 5. Rename the `.env.template` file to `.env.local`.

 6. Install the project dependencies.

     ```bash
     yarn install # or npm install
     ```

-7. Start the application in development mode
+7. Start the application in development mode.

     ```bash
     yarn dev # or npm run dev
     ```

 8. Go to http://localhost:3000 in your browser.

 ### Make yourself administrator